Back to top

 The Display and Shell classes are key components of SWT applications.

-The org.eclipse.swt.widgets.Display class is responsible for managing event loops, for controlling the communication between the UI thread and other threads and for managing fonts and colors.
-Display is the base for all SWT capabilities.
+The org.eclipse.swt.widgets.Display class is responsible for managing event loops, fonts, colors.
+It also controls the communication between the user interface thread and other threads.
+Display is therefore the base for all SWT capabilities.

 1.3.
 Event loop

-An event loop is needed to communicate user input events from the underlying native operating system widgets to the SWT event system.
+An event loop is needed to transfer user input events from the underlying native operating system widgets to the SWT event system.

-SWT does not provide its own event loop.
-This means that the programmer has to explicitly start and check the event loop to update the user interface.
-The loop will execute the readAndDispatch() method which reads events from the native widgets and dispatches them to the SWT event system.
+The programmer explicitly starts and checks the event loop to update the user interface.
+The loop executes the readAndDispatch() method which reads events from the native OS event queue and dispatches them to the SWT event system.
+If this loop would be left out, the application would terminate immediately.
 The loop is executed until the main shell is closed.
-If this loop was left out, the application would terminate immediately.

-For example the following creates an SWT application and creates and executes the event loop.
+For example, the following creates a SWT application which creates and executes the event loop.

 Display display = new Display();